emperorofmars/fix_vrc_fingers/readme.md

 ![](./Docs~/Example.png)

+Alternatively, you can also apply the fix manually.
+To do so, open the utility under `Tools` → `Fix VRC Fingers (For Valve Index Controllers)`.
+Drag the avatar's root GameObject in, optionally tweak the `Factor` value, and hit the `Fix` button.

 ## How It Works
 It generates a 'shadow-rig' for the finger bones, which will be mapped in the Unity-Avatar.\
 The actual bones to which your model is weight-painted to, will be renamed.\